benjaminweymouth/PyBank-Python-Data-Structures-Analysis/index.md

-# Python For Finance: Code Explanation & Relevance
+# Python for Finance: Methods / Data Structures

+## Code Explanation & Dataset

 The purpose of this code is to demonstrate Python proficiency in working with CSV files, lists, dictionaries, loops and particulary nested data structures.